 The Ibis Calais Hotel is located about 2.5 miles from the center of town and the Calais Ville train station.
 I chose this hotel mainly because it was close to the L’Auberge des Migrants/Help Refugees Warehouse where I was volunteering and because it was affiliated with Accor Hotels so I could earn points on my stay.
-I generally prefer to book chain hotels because if something goes wrong and the hotel isn’t willing to deal with it, corporate will step in and handle things.
+I generally prefer to book chain hotels.
+That’s because if something goes wrong and the hotel isn’t willing to deal with it, corporate will usually step in.
 That turned out not to be the case with Accor.
 After writing about my experience with the hotel’s dishonest billing practices and Accor’s unwillingness to deal with it, several other readers reached out to share similar issues with the chain.

 - How I Booked a $5,000+ Trip to Thessaloniki, Calais and London with Points and Miles